SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-08-28-mastering-unity-2d-game-developmentai-and-state-machines.markdown

 - unitytips
 ---

-It’s finally here, my first title has now been published on Packt’s publishing site and all of the leading online bookstores (probably a few less reputable as well ??).&nbsp; If you like what you see in these snippets, they you are going to love the full book.
+It’s finally here, my first title has now been published on Packt’s publishing site and all of the leading online bookstores (probably a few less reputable as well ??).
+If you like what you see in these snippets, they you are going to love the full book.
 Here is an overview of what is in store for you.

 > The sample project and code for this snippet can be found here: – [Mecanim State Machines.zip](http://bit.ly/MU2D-MecanimStateMachines "Mastering Unity 2D Game Development - Animation Curves snippet")

-&nbsp;

 <figure style="width: 500px" class="wp-caption alignnone"><img loading="lazy" class=" src=" https: alt=" width=" height="617"><figcaption class="wp-caption-text">Mastering Unity 2D Game Development on Packt</figcaption></figure>
 ### [Mastering Unity 2D Game Development](https://www.packtpub.com/mastering-unity/book)